cgallay/GraphSymmetries/index.md

-## Motivation:
+## Motivation

 Symmetries are naturally present in images.
 For instance, two similar objects appearing at different locations or being seen from different points of view are sharing symmetrical properties.
 These high level of symmetries induce a high degree of correlation between pixels of different images representing the same object that is worth exploiting.
 This blogpost provides the reader with a [framework](https://github.com/cgallay/GraphSymmetries/) that aims at testing the presence of hidden symmetries in datasets.
 We showed that by exploiting the knowledge of true symmetries residing in images, we can apply an appropriate strategy that does in fact improve accuracy.
 As frequently shown in machine learning, having some insights of your dataset has always given some advantages.
 {: .text-justify}

 ## Exploiting Symmetries

 To take advantage of those symmetries, people usually apply transformations to the input images.
 Newly derived images are similar enough to belong to the original class.
 While the information contained in those transformed images and might seem quite redundant to humans, they appear different to CNN.
 This allows the network to be able to extract new relevant features and  leads to better performance when applied to images close to transformed ones.
 Depending on the dataset, typical transformations include but are not limited to random rotations, cropping, illuminance variation and resizing.
-This technique, known as “Data Augmentation”, has shown to help CNN to better generalize.
+This technique, known as [Data Augmentation](https://medium.com/nanonets/how-to-use-deep-learning-when-you-have-limited-data-part-2-data-augmentation-c26971dc8ced), has shown to help CNN to better generalize.
 {: .text-justify}